 The Ministry of Education supports whole school data-informed practice by providing regular school-level reports.
 When schools upload their phonics check data to the Ministry's secure data portal, they will receive a report that includes:

-- a summary of progress and achievement - · demographic analyses.
+- a summary of progress and achievement

+- demographic analyses

+- national achievement norms.